taminob/Game-of-Life/README.md

-# Game Of Life
+# Game of Life
-This is a fast implementation of Conway's popular Game Of Life which supports many features like own rule sets and different border behaviors.
+This is a fast implementation of Conway's popular Game of Life which supports many features like own rule sets and different border behaviors.

 ## Changes to v-3.0